-The long response essay is a complex essay of several or more paragraphs that addresses a challenging questions that requires deep thinking.
+The long response essay is a complex essay of several or more paragraphs that addresses a challenging question that requires deep thinking.
 An example of a long response essay item is below.

 Compare and contrast Ancient Egypt and Ancient Mesopotamia.
 Consider the geographic, economic, social, and military approaches.
 Your response will be graded upon accuracy, depth of thinking, organization, and clarity.

 Such a question as the one above requires significant critical thinking in order to identify how these two nations were similar and how they were different.
 There are an infinite number of potential answers and approaches.
 A distinct trait of essay items is the potential for so many equally acceptable solutions.
-Success in determine in the quality of the response rather than in finding one correct answer.
+Success is determined by the quality of the response rather than in finding one correct answer.

 Limited Response Essay